 - b.
-For the Tivoli, the opportunity cost of 1 pound of meatballs is $\frac{3}{5}$ of a pound of spaghetti.
-For the Frivoli, the opportunity cost of 1 pound of meatballs is $\frac{4}{3}$ pounds of spaghetti.
+For the Tivoli, the opportunity cost of 1 kg of meatballs is 3/5 of a kg of spaghetti.
+For the Frivoli, the opportunity cost of 1 kg of meatballs is 4/3 kg of spaghetti.
 That is, the Tivoli have a comparative advantage in meatball production because their opportunity cost is lower.
-For the Tivoli, the opportunity cost of 1 pound of spaghetti is $\frac{5}{3}$ pounds of meatballs.
-For the Frivoli, the opportunity cost of 1 pound of spaghetti is $\frac{3}{4}$ pound of meatballs.
+For the Tivoli, the opportunity cost of 1 kg of spaghetti is 5/3 kg of meatballs.
+For the Frivoli, the opportunity cost of 1 kg of spaghetti is 3/4 kg of meatballs.
 That is, the Frivoli have a comparative advantage in spaghetti production because their opportunity cost is lower. - c.
 The Frivoli's new production possibility frontier is the line labeled "New Frivoli PPF" in panel (b) of the diagram.
-Instead of producing 30 pounds of meatballs (if they produce no spaghetti), they can now produce 60 pounds. - d.
+Instead of producing 30 kg of meatballs (if they produce no spaghetti), they can now produce 60 kg. - d.
 Now the Frivoli have the absolute advantage in both meatball production and spaghetti production.
-The Frivoli's opportunity cost of meatballs has now fallen to $\frac{4}{6} = \frac{2}{3}$; that is, for each pound of meatballs that the Frivoli now produce, they have to give up producing $\frac{2}{3}$ of a pound of spaghetti.
-Since the Frivoli's opportunity cost of meatballs ($\frac{2}{3}$) is still higher than the Tivoli's ($\frac{3}{5}$), the Tivoli still have the comparative advantage in meatball production.
-The Frivoli's opportunity cost of spaghetti is $\frac{3}{2}$ pounds of meatballs and the Tivoli's is $\frac{5}{3}$ pounds of meatballs, so the Frivoli have the comparative advantage in spaghetti production. - 3.
-According to the U.S. Census Bureau, in July 2006 the United States exported aircraft worth \$1 billion to China and imported aircraft worth only \$19,000 from China.
-During the same month, however, the United States imported \$83 million worth of men's trousers, slacks, and jeans from China but exported only \$8,000 worth of trousers, slacks, and jeans to China.
+The Frivoli's opportunity cost of meatballs has now fallen to $\frac{4}{6} = \frac{2}{3}$; that is, for each kg of meatballs that the Frivoli now produce, they have to give up producing 2/3 of a kg of spaghetti.
+Since the Frivoli's opportunity cost of meatballs (2/3) is still higher than the Tivoli's (3/5), the Tivoli still have the comparative advantage in meatball production.
+The Frivoli's opportunity cost of spaghetti is 3/2 kg of meatballs and the Tivoli's is 5/3 kg of meatballs, so the Frivoli have the comparative advantage in spaghetti production. - 4.
+According to the Canadian International Merchandise Trade Database from Statistics Canada, in December 2016, Canada sold aircraft and spacecraft worth \$113.94 million to China and bought aircraft and spacecraft worth only \$40.5 million from China.
+During the same month, however, Canada bought \$1,568.2 million worth of apparel and clothing accessories from China but sold only \$643,705 worth of apparel and clothing accessories to China.
 Using what you have learned about how trade is determined by comparative advantage, answer the following questions. - a.
 Which country has the comparative advantage in aircraft production?
-In production of trousers, slacks, and jeans? - b.
+In production of apparel and clothing accessories? - b.
 Can you determine which country has the absolute advantage in aircraft production?
-In production of trousers, slacks, and jeans? - 3. a.
-Since countries gain from specializing in production of the goods and services in which they have a comparative advantage, the United States must have the comparative advantage in aircraft production, and China must have the comparative advantage in production of trousers, slacks, and jeans. - b.
-Since trade has nothing to do with absolute advantage, we cannot determine from this data which country has an absolute advantage in either of these goods. - 4.
+In apparel and clothing accessories?

+- 4. a.
+If trade is taking place according to comparative advantage, then we can conclude that Canada has a comparative advantage in aircraft production and China has a comparative advantage in clothing. - b.
+No, we can't say because trade depends only on comparative, not absolute, advantage. - 5.
 Peter Pundit, an economics reporter, states that the European Union (EU) is increasing its productivity very rapidly in all industries.
-He claims that this productivity advance is so rapid that output from the EU in these industries will soon exceed that of the United States and, as a result, the United States will no longer benefit from trade with the EU. - a.
+He claims that this productivity advance is so rapid that output from the EU in these industries will soon exceed that of Canada and, as a result, Canada will no longer benefit from trade with the EU. - a.
 Do you think Peter Pundit is correct or not?
-If not, what do you think is the source of his mistake?
+If not, what do you think is the source of his mistake? - b.
+If the EU and Canada continue to trade, what do you think will characterize the goods that the EU sells to Canada and the goods that Canada sells to the EU? - 5. a.
+Peter Pundit is not correct.
+He confuses absolute and comparative advantage.